Metaloziz/native_js/README.md

 Mediator is a behavioral design pattern that lets you reduce chaotic dependencies between objects.
 The pattern restricts direct communications between the objects and forces them to collaborate only via a mediator object.

-Builder is a creational design pattern that lets you construct complex objects step by step.
-The pattern allows you to produce different types and representations of an object using the same construction code.

-Prototype is a creational design pattern that lets you copy existing objects without making your code dependent on their classes.

 Composite is a structural design pattern that lets you compose objects into tree structures and then work with these structures as if they were individual objects.